Alessandro Cadario is an Italian conductor known for his refined,

 and he returned at Teatro Massimo di Palermo.

-He has recently returned in the season of Tatarstan National Symphony
+In 2024 he returned in the season of Tatarstan National Symphony

 Orchestra, Montenegrin Symphony Orchestra, Teatro Carlo Felice, Krakow